-Working capital note payable-On July 29, 2014, we entered into agreements with a Transocean affiliate to establish a working capital note payable in the principal amount and for cash proceeds of \$43 million that is due and payable at maturity on July 28, 2015.
-The working capital note payable bears interest at the adjusted one-month LIBOR plus a margin (the "working capital note margin"), which ranges from 1.625 percent to 2.250 percent based on our leverage ratio, as defined in the Five-Year Revolving Credit Facility.
-The principal amount may be repaid early without penalty, and amounts repaid cannot be reborrowed.
-At June 30, 2015, based on our leverage ratio on that date, the working capital note margin was 1.625 percent.
-On July 17, 2015, we made a cash payment of \$43 million to repay the borrowings outstanding under the working capital note.
+Working capital note payable-On July 29, 2014, we entered into agreements with a Transocean affiliate to establish a working capital note payable in the principal amount and for cash proceeds of \$43 million that was due and payable at maturity on July 28, 2015.
+On July 17, 2015, we made a cash payment of \$43 million to repay in full the borrowings outstanding under the working capital note payable.